-Salem artist April Waters recently had the honor of being chosen by the National Science Foundation (NSF) to participate in their Antarctic Artists and Writers Program during the month of November, 2018.
+Salem artist April Waters recently had the honor of being chosen by the National Science Foundation (NSF) to participate in their Antarctic Artists and Writers Program during the months of November and December in 2018.
 This opportunity allowed Waters to study the sea ice, ocean, icebergs, and the Maar Glacier at Palmer Station in Antarctica in preparation for her upcoming exhibit, Water-Ice-Sky, intended for student and public engagement throughout Oregon and internationally.

 April received an Oregon Arts Commission Career Opportunity grant to support exhibitions:

 The Hallie Ford Museum of Art.
 Salem, OR

 View related information on the Antarctic Artists and Writers Collective website.